movingpictures83/TSV2CSV/README.md

 # TSV2CSV
-PluMA plugin to convert a tab-separated value (TSV) file to comma-separated value (CSV)
+# Language: Python
+# Input: TSV
+# Output: CSV
+# Tested with: PluMA 1.0, Python 3.6

+A PluMA plugin that takes a file of tab-separated values (TSV), and converts it into a file of column-separated values (CSV).